Shortage of Dentists for Medicaid Recipients

 In Clay County, the only dental practice accepting Medicaid recipients is the health department.

 In Ashe County, there are 3 dentists listed that will accept Medicaid.
 Only 2 are accepting new clients, one of which is the health department.
 There are no orthodontists in Ashe County.

 In Alamance County, there are 4 dentists listed by DHHS who will accept Medicaid patients.
 The first one I called (an orthodontist) told me that they accepted Medicaid patients only from certain general dentists.
 The second one was not accepting new patients.
 The third one (also an orthodontist) informed me that Medicaid does not cover orthodontia services for Medicaid recipients over 21 (I must sound old!!!)
 The fourth dental practice’s voicemail informed me that the office is only open Wednesdays and Thursdays for limited times.
 Of the 4 dental practices accepting Medicaid, 3 were orthodontists, one did not accept new clients.
 The only general dentist (pediatric) only practiced in the local office two days a week.

 Shortage of dentists accepting Medicaid?
 You decide.

-Posted on January 29, 2013, in Dentistry Services, Health Care Providers and Services, Medicaid, Medicaid Reimbursement, Orthodontia Services and tagged Dentist, Dentistry, DHHS, Health, Medicaid, North Carolina, Orthodontics, United States Department of Health and Human Services.
+Posted on January 29, 2013, in Dentistry Services, Health Care Providers and Services, Medicaid, Medicaid Reimbursement, Orthodontia Services and tagged Dentist, Dentistry, Health, Medicaid, NC DHHS, North Carolina, Orthodontics, United States Department of Health and Human Services.
 Bookmark the permalink.
-37 Comments.
+38 Comments.